Endmember Extraction from Hyperspectral Images Using Self-Dictionary Approach with Linear Programming: Self-Dictionary Approaches for Solving Endmember Extraction Problems

 \subsection{Endmember Extraction of HSIs}

-Suppose that we are given an HSI data on some area consisting of $n$ pixels acquired by a hyperspectral camera with $d$ spectral bands.
-We represent the HSI by a matrix $A \in \Real^{d \times n}$ such that the $(i,j)$th entry of $A$ stores the measurement at the $i$th band and $j$th pixel.
-In this paper, we call such an $A$ an {\it HSI matrix}.
+Suppose that we are given HSI data for some area consisting of $n$ pixels acquired by a hyperspectral camera with $d$ spectral bands.
+We represent the HSI as a matrix $A \in \Real^{d \times n}$ where the $(i,j)$th entry of $A$ stores the measurement at the $i$th band and $j$th pixel.
+In this paper, we refer to such a matrix $A$ an {\it HSI matrix}.
 The $j$th column $\a_j$ of $A$ corresponds to the observed spectral signature at the $j$th pixel.